cmccormack/fcc-exercise-tracker/README.md

-# fcc-exercise-tracker
-FreeCodeCamp Apis and Microservices Project - Exercise Tracker
+# FreeCodeCamp Apis and Microservices Project - Exercise Tracker

+* Build a full stack JavaScript app that is functionally similar to [this](https://fuschia-custard.glitch.me/).

+## Solution URL(s):
+  * incomplete